Automatic (Hikaru Utada song): Critical response

 Since its release, "Automatic" has received positive reviews from music critics.
 A journalist of CD Journal awarded it a special star recognition, praising Utada's "full of emotions" and vocal abilities.
-Although they did feel that the sound was "generic", the review stated that the production was "flexible" and "pleasant", whilst noting her professional abilities at 15 years old at the time.
-Kano, writing for Rockin'on Japan magazine, examined the singles ability to re-ignite J-pop globally, and praised her vocal performance in the track.
+Although they felt that the sound was "generic", they stated that the production was "flexible" and "pleasant", whilst noting their professional abilities at 15 years old.
+Kano, writing for Rockin'on Japan magazine, examined the single's ability to re-ignite J-pop globally, and praised their vocal performance in the track.
 In conclusion, he commented; "Everything started from here."
-While reviewing her greatest hits album Utada Hikaru Single Collection Vol.1 (2004), Hayashi, reporting for OngakuDB.com, was surprised by "Automatic"'s longevity, stating that it seemed as if it had been released "just yesterday".
+While reviewing the greatest hits album Utada Hikaru Single Collection Vol.1 (2004), Hayashi, reporting for OngakuDB.com, was surprised by "Automatic"'s longevity, stating that it seemed as if it had been released "just yesterday".
 Satoshi Shimada of Yeah!!
 J-Pop! and Kanako Hayakawa from Shinko Music agreed, and both felt it was one of the strongest hits from the collection.

-Since its release, "Automatic" has been awarded several accolades by music organisations.
-In 2000, the single was given the gold award for most royalties received from the previous year at the JASRAC awards, beating her own song "Time Will Tell".
-That same year, it received the Honorable Mention at the Japan Record Awards, and at the Japan Gold Disc Awards, "Automatic" was awarded Song(s) of the Year with her follow-up releases "Movin' on Without You" and "Addicted to You".
+"Automatic" has been awarded several accolades by music organisations.
+In 2000, the single was given the gold award for most royalties received from the previous year at the JASRAC awards, beating Utada's own song "Time Will Tell".
+That same year, it received the Honorable Mention at the Japan Record Awards, and at the Japan Gold Disc Awards, "Automatic" was awarded Song(s) of the Year with their follow-up releases "Movin' on Without You" and "Addicted to You".